discountdeadcats/dragon-fruit-pi/README.md

-# dragon-fruit-pi
+## dragon-fruit-pi
-A mini cyberdeck powerd by a raspberry pi
+A mini cyberdeck powered by a raspberry pi